NOTE—To create an ongoing, one-on-one chat with someone, please refer to Direct Messages

-To post a Comment in a Discussion, enter text in the comment field at the bottom of the screen and click the Add comment box.
+To post a comment in a Discussion, enter text in the comment input field at the bottom of the screen and click the Send (arrow) icon.

-To Like a Comment, hover over the Comment and then click the heart icon that appears in the top right corner.
+To like someone's comment, hover over the post and then click the heart icon that appears in the top right corner.

-To Remove a Comment, click the X (also in the top right corner).
-Only the author or a Moderator can remove a comment.
-They will also have the ability to view it after it has been removed.
+To copy, archive, or save a link to a comment, click the action menu icon (three dots) in the top right corner.
+NOTE—links to comments can only be used by people included in that related Discussion, and only the author or a Moderator can archive a comment (they will also have the ability to view it after it has been archived).

-When viewing a Removed Comment, a Moderator will also have the ability to Permanently Delete the Comment (once deleted, a Comment and any related attachments and likes are erased and can no longer be viewed by anyone).
-However, if an organization has assigned a Mandatory Moderator, then only that person will be given the permission to permanently delete Comments.
+Once enabled, when viewing an archived comment, a Moderator will also have the ability to Permanently Delete the comment (once deleted, a comment and any related attachments and likes are erased and can no longer be viewed by anyone).
+However, if an organization has assigned a Mandatory Moderator, then only that person will be given the permission to permanently delete comments.

 Adding Attachments in Discussions